-The dividend distribution per 100 Units, if any, cannot be anticipated and may be paid as Securities are redeemed, exchanged or sold, or as expenses of the Trust fluctuate.
+The amount of the dividend distribution, if any, cannot be anticipated and may fluctuate as Securities are redeemed, exchanged or sold, or as expenses of the Trust fluctuate.
 In addition, the Trust will generally make required distributions at the end of each year because it is structured as a "regulated investment company" for federal tax purposes.

 RECORDS.
-The Trustee shall furnish Unitholders in connection with each distribution a statement of the amount being distributed from the Income and Principal Account, respectively, expressed in each case as a dollar amount per 100 Units.
-Within a reasonable time after the end of each calendar year, the Trustee will furnish to each person who at any time during the calendar year was a Unitholder of record a statement showing (a) as to the Income Account: dividends, interest and other cash amounts received, amounts paid for purchases of Substitute Securities and redemptions of Units, if any, deductions for applicable taxes and fees and expenses of the Trust, and the balance remaining after such distributions and deductions, expressed both as a total dollar amount and as a dollar amount representing the pro rata share of each 100 Units outstanding on the last business day of such calendar year; (b) as to the Principal Account: the Securities disposed of and the net proceeds received therefrom, deductions for payment of disposition of any Securities and the net proceeds received therefrom, deductions for payments of applicable taxes and fees and expenses of the Trust, amounts paid for purchases of Substitute Securities and redemptions of Units, if any, and the balance remaining after such distributions and deductions, expressed both as a total dollar amount and as a dollar amount representing the pro rata share of each 100 Units outstanding on the last business day of such calendar year; (c) a list of the Securities held, a list of Securities purchased, sold or otherwise disposed of during the calendar year and the number of Units outstanding on the last business day of such calendar year; (d) the Redemption Price per 100 Units based upon the last computation thereof made during such calendar year; and (e) amounts actually distributed to Unitholders during such calendar year from the Income and Principal Accounts, separately stated, of the Trust, expressed both as total dollar amounts and as dollar amounts representing the pro rata share of each 100 Units outstanding on the last business day of such calendar year.
+The Trustee shall furnish Unitholders in connection with each distribution a statement of the amount being distributed from the Income and Principal Account, respectively, expressed in each case as a dollar amount per Unit.
+Within a reasonable time after the end of each calendar year, the Trustee will furnish to each person who at any time during the calendar year was a Unitholder of record a statement showing (a) as to the Income Account: dividends, interest and other cash amounts received, amounts paid for redemptions of Units, if any, deductions for applicable taxes and fees and expenses of the Trust, the amount distributed from the Income Account, and the balance remaining after such distributions and deductions, expressed both as a total dollar amount and as a dollar amount per Unit outstanding on the last business day of such calendar year; (b) as to the Principal Account: the Securities disposed of and the net proceeds received therefrom, deductions for payments of applicable taxes and fees and expenses of the Trust, the deductions for payment of deferred sales charge and creation and development fee, if any, amounts paid for redemptions of Units, if any, and the balance remaining after such distributions and deductions, expressed both as a total dollar amount and as a dollar amount per Unit outstanding on the last business day of such calendar year; (c) a list of the Securities held, a list of Securities purchased, sold or otherwise disposed of during the calendar year and the number of Units outstanding on the last business day of such calendar year; (d) the Redemption Price per Unit based upon the last computation thereof made during such calendar year; and

+(e) amounts actually distributed to Unitholders during such calendar year from the Income and Principal Accounts, separately stated, of the Trust, expressed both as total dollar amounts and as dollar amounts per Unit outstanding on the last business day of such calendar year and the status of such distributions for income tax purposes.